Eric Williams (football coach)

 Eric Williams is an English football manager.

 Coaching career

-Coaching career

 Starting his coaching career in Western Australia to augment his income, he managed North Perth Croatia, Spearwood Dalmatinac and Floreat Athena.
 Between 1994 and 1997 he led the Western Australia State Team to historic victories over English clubs West Ham United and Nottingham Forest.
 He then coached at Stirling Lions and Swan I.C. before moving to Indonesia.

 His first involvement in Myanmar was when he was invited to build the basic structure of a football academy right next to the Yangon United training site.

 The Kent native was first named coach of MNL title contenders Yangon United in 2010.
 At first, his appointment date coincided with his second marriage in Indonesia so he had to return later.